Visual Support for Learning

 Nick Napper PhD

-Humans communicated visually for hundreds of thousands of years before language existed.
-That’s why almost a third of our cerebral cortex is devoted to interpreting images and also creating them in our imagination.
+Humans have communicated visually for thousands of years.
+Almost a third of our cerebral cortex is devoted to what we see, and images created in our minds.

-Very few teacher training courses include guidance on how to use the visual medium to help learning ‘stick’.
-The research and knowledge exists to inform a generation of adult educators, however much sadly languishes in text books and in journal articles which reside behind pay walls.
+The research and knowledge exist to inform a generation of adult educators, however much languishes in reference books and journal articles behind pay walls.

-This anomally was the subject of my PhD and this website and associatec resources have been created to begin to redress this imbalance in adult learning.
+This anomaly was the subject of my PhD2 and this website and associated resources have been created to begin to redress this imbalance in adult teaching and training.

 How adults use the visual medium when learning

 Images that help learning ‘stick’